Celent Report: Creativity and Collaboration in the Forms and Document Lifecycle

 Insurance is a promise to pay, someday in the future, maybe.
 Policy forms are the expression of this promise in writing.
 Creating and maintaining these forms is a core activity for all insurers.

 Product differentiation has taken on new importance in the last few years, and insurers see product management as an increasingly vital core function.
 When senior property/casualty executives describe their goals and objectives, they often mention agility, flexibility, responsiveness, and speed to market.
 A fresh portfolio gives an insurer advantages in pricing, risk selection, and distribution.
 An oldie (product) can be a goodie—as long as the market does not move against it.
 But Celent sees competition in both personal and commercial lines centered increasingly on the rapid rollout of new and enhanced products.
 There are also benefits from being able to refresh a product offering more frequently.

-The process of managing forms development today is characterized by heavily manual processes, aided by MS Word, Excel, and Outlook.
+Managing forms development today is characterized by heavily manual processes, aided by MS Word, Excel, and Outlook.
 Clearly, Microsoft is the dominant technology provider for product managers.
 But this largely manual process also results in a lack of agility and lengthy product change cycles.
-Insurers that are looking to drive product differentiation and agility must determine how they might change the existing process.
+Insurers looking to drive product differentiation and agility must determine how they might change the existing document lifecycle process.

 Improvement through the application of technology is an attractive option.
 Based on the comments of the participants and the metrics reported, standard workflow and specialized forms management applications would increase productivity and process transparency.
 Automated text analysis and document comparison tools, long a staple in the legal industry, would assist with new product development, competitive form comparisons, and impact assessments.